ultimatesource/denovogear/denovogear-code/README.md

         `make package`
         `make package_source`

+## BINARIES
+Binaries are available for MacOSX and for Linux.

 ## RUNNING THE CODE

-### Finding Denovo Mutations
+### Finding Denovo Mutations in trios and pairs.

-The program takes in a PED file and a BCF file as input.
+DeNovoGear takes in a PED file and a BCF file as input.
+The PED file describes the relationship between the samples and the BCF file contains the sequencing information for every locus.

 #### usage:
 	     `./denovogear auto dnm --ped sample.ped --bcf sample.bcf`